shanhuiyang/TypeScript-MERN-Starter/README.md

 Finally, navigate to [http://localhost:3000](http://localhost:3000) and you should see the template being served and rendered locally!

+## Start the mobile apps

+First of all, you need to get the IP address of your develop server

 For mobile part, navigate to [http://localhost:19002](http://localhost:19002) and you will see the Expo DevTool page.
 From that page you can easily start your app for both Android and iOS easiy.
 For more detail of prerequisite please refer to [Installation](https://docs.expo.io/versions/v34.0.0/introduction/installation/) of Expo document.